rdelhommer/chomsky-phrase/README.md

 ```

 #### PhraseFactory
 Inject a WordFactory array that will be used to create the phrase.
-Each WordFactory is created in order to form the phrase.
+Each WordFactory is used in order to form the phrase.

 IE - The final phrase will be
 ```js